Best Herbal Medications For Pain Relief

 St John’s wort oil

 St John’s wort is a flowering plant that can be purchased as an oil for topical use.
 Unlike CBD oil, which reduces inflammation, St John’s wort oil targets nerve pain.
 For this reason, it is ideal for conditions such as sciatica, fibromyalgia, and carpal tunnel syndrome.
 St John’s Wort oil produces a slightly warm sensation when applied.
-Avoid sun exposure after applying this oil as some people find that it reacts badly with the sun causing the affected area of skin to burn.
+Avoid sun exposure after applying this oil, as some people find it reacts poorly to sunlight, causing the affected area to burn.

 Capsaicin cream

 Capsaicin is the chemical compound in chili peppers that gives them their spiciness.
-While capsaicin is known to burn the mouth and eyes, it can have the opposite effect when applied to the skin, numbing the area by seeping through and blocking nerve pain messages.
-This herbal medication is most commonly available as a cream and produces a warm tingly sensation.
+While capsaicin is known to burn the mouth and eyes, it can have the opposite effect when applied to the skin, numbing the area by seeping into the skin and blocking nerve signals.
+This herbal medication is most commonly available as a cream and produces a warm, tingly sensation.
 Make sure not to touch your mouth or eyes when handling capsaicin cream – it’s best to wash your hands straight after.

 Comfrey cream

 Comfrey is a flowering plant that has both anti-inflammatory and tissue-healing properties.
-As herbal medications go, it is excellent for directly treating torn muscles and ligaments.
+As herbal medications go, it is excellent for treating torn muscles and ligaments directly.
 Unlike other topical medications mentioned above, comfrey cream creates a cool sensation.
-You should avoid contact with any open wounds – because of its fast tissue healing properties, it can heal wounds quickly and end up trapping infections in them.
+You should avoid contact with any open wounds.
+Because of its fast tissue-healing properties, it can heal wounds quickly and trap infections.

 Aloe vera gel

 Aloe vera has anti-inflammatory properties.
 It is available as a topical gel and feels cool on the skin.
-Many people use it for treating muscular pain and joint pain.
-It also has skin-healing properties and can be a tremendous topical form of medication to help treat sunburn.
-It can be applied directly to scars, but you may want to avoid applying it to open wounds as you could seal in an infection.
+Many people use it to treat muscular and joint pain.
+It also has skin-healing properties and can be a highly effective topical treatment for sunburn.
+It can be applied directly to scars, but you may want to avoid applying it to open wounds, as it could trap an infection.